Sparky Anderson

 Anderson opened 1959 as the Phillies regular second baseman and held on the the job the entire summer despite hitting just .218 with only 12 extra base hits in 152 games.
 His struggles at the plate spelled the end of his major league playing career, and he spent the next four seasons with the Toronto Maple Leafs of the International League.
 His most notable teammates on the 1959 Phillies were Richie Ashburn and Robin Roberts, who were both 32 at the time.

-Minor League Manager and Big League Coach[edit]
+Minor League Manager and Major League Coach[edit]

 "Talent is one thing.
 Being able to go from spring to October is another." - Anderson

 As Anderson's playing career came to a close at age 29, he planned to return home and go into his family's house painting business.
 That changed in 1964 when he was offered the Toronto managerial job.
-He led the club, a Milwaukee Braves affiliate, to an 80-72 record and a fifth-place finish that year before moving on to the St. Louis Cardinals organization.
+He led the club, a Milwaukee Braves affiliate, to an 80-72 record and a fifth place finish that year before moving on to the St. Louis Cardinals organization.
 He led his teams to the league playoff finals in each of the next four summers, winning a Western Carolinas League crown with the Rock Hill Cardinals in 1965 and a Southern League championship with the Asheville Tourists in 1968.
 The next summer, in 1969, he joined the coaching staff of skipper Preston Gomez on the expansion San Diego Padres.
 On June 14, 1966, he was the manager of the St. Petersburg Cardinals when they played the longest game in organized baseball history up to that point, losing 4-3 to the Miami Marlins in a game that took 29 innings to complete.

 Cincinnati Reds Skipper[edit]